MayaWright20/Lush/README.md

 ## Things to note

-Instead of localstate i have used zustand which allows the app to create fake profiles.
-You'll need to remember the name you entered on the login screen in order to see any favourites you have saved.
+Instead of local state i have used zustand which allows the app to create fake profiles.
+You'll need to remember the name you entered on the login screen in order to see any favourites you have saved or how many items you have of a product in your basket.
 Logging in with a different name will create a new profile.

 ![Profiles](./assets/images/header.png)